fhardison/fhardison.github.io/_posts/2018-07-13-a-good-mnemonic-image.md

 ---
-title: What makes a good mnemonic images
+title: What makes a good mnemonic image?
 description: What are the characteristics of good, memory friendly mnemonic image
 tags: [Theory, Method, Memory]
 ---